-- Completeness of Exhibit 22-R. - o Is the scope clearly split into multiple tasks with multiple activities? - o Are tasks/activities detailed and specific? - Clearly written descriptions - Have a quantified number of activities - include a tangible deliverable - o Do safe routes to school programs coordinate with school schedules? - Consistency of 22-R with the applicant's responses throughout the narrative of application. - o Are the activities described in the narrative reflected and easily found in the 22-R? - Are established partnership commitments reflected in the 22-R, if any (i.e. public health, law enforcement, etc.)? - Compliance of 22-R with the ATP Non-Infrastructure Guidance. - Are staff costs and "other costs" included per NI Guidance? - o Are ATP costs and in-kind costs (if any) clearly identified?
+- Completeness of Exhibit 25-R. - o Is the scope clearly split into multiple tasks with multiple activities? - o Are tasks/activities detailed and specific? - Clearly written descriptions - Have a quantified number of activities - include a tangible deliverable - o Do safe routes to school programs coordinate with school schedules? - Consistency of 25-R with the applicant's responses throughout the narrative of application. - o Are the activities described in the narrative reflected and easily found in the 25-R? - Are established partnership commitments reflected in the 25-R, if any (i.e., public health, community-based organization, law enforcement, etc.)? - Compliance of 25-R with the ATP Non-Infrastructure Guidance. - o Are staff costs and "other costs" included per NI Guidance? - o Are ATP costs and in-kind costs (if any) clearly identified?

-If the applicant failed to follow all directions in filling out the 22-R, the evaluator should not give full points for this sub-question.
+If the applicant failed to follow all directions in filling out the 25-R, the evaluator should not give full points for this sub-question.

-Points Evaluating the 22-R (Non-Infrastructure Work Plan): Completeness 4 Points The applicant submits a strong 22-R that includes a complete , clear , and organized work plan with in-depth detail that outlines the various tasks and costs of the program 2-3 Points The applicant submits an average 22-R that includes a work plan with enough detail and organization to outline the various tasks and costs of the program, but may be unclear in some areas.
-1 Point The applicant submits a weak 22-R that includes a work plan that is poorly developed and vague or unclear in outlining the various tasks of the program 0 Points The applicant failed to provide the 22-R.
+Points Evaluating the 25-R (Non-Infrastructure Work Plan): Completeness 4 Points The applicant submits a strong 25-R that includes a complete , clear , and organized work plan with in-depth detail that outlines the various tasks and costs of the program.
+2-3 Points The applicant submits an average 25-R that includes a work plan with enough detail and organization to outline the various tasks and costs of the program, but may be unclear in some areas.
+1 Point The applicant submits a weak 25-R that includes a work plan that is poorly developed and vague or unclear in outlining the various tasks of the program.
+0 Points The applicant failed to provide the 25-R.

-Points Evaluating the 22-R (Non-Infrastructure Work Plan): Consistency 3 Points The applicant submits a strong 22-R that is fully consistent with and reflects the applicants responses throughout the application 1-2 Points The applicant submits an average 22-R that is mostly consistent with and reflects the applicants responses throughout the application 0 Points The applicant submits a weak 22-R that is inconsistent with the applicants responses throughout the application
+Points Evaluating the 25-R (Non-Infrastructure Work Plan): Consistency 3 Points The applicant submits a strong 25-R that is fully consistent with and reflects the applicant's responses throughout the application.
+1-2 Points The applicant submits an average 25-R that is mostly consistent with and reflects the applicant's responses throughout the application.
+0 Points The applicant submits a weak 25-R that is inconsistent with the applicant's responses throughout the application.

-Points Evaluating the 22-R (Non-Infrastructure Work Plan): Compliance 3 Points The applicant fully complies with the eligibility and costs requirements provided in the ATP Non-Infrastructure Program Guidance.
+Points Evaluating the 25-R (Non-Infrastructure Work Plan): Compliance 3 Points The applicant fully complies with the eligibility and costs requirements provided in the ATP Non-Infrastructure Program Guidance.
 1-2 points The applicant partially complies with the eligibility and costs requirements provided in the ATP Non-Infrastructure Program Guidance.
-0 Points The applicant does not comply with the eligibility and costs requirements provided in the ATP Non-Infrastructure Program Guidance
+0 Points The applicant does not comply with the eligibility and costs requirements provided in the ATP Non-Infrastructure Program Guidance.